phu0ngng/nccl/plc/items/id_dcfab693/GIN_work_submission_improvement.md

 which leads to QP locking.
 Now, the users will have mixing QPs that have different performance characteristics.
 It likely shows up as a NCCL significant performance degradation when the user scales out pass a certain number of QPs.

-2. Why is `useExpertControl` introduced as a flag in Dev Comm requirements?
-Is it required to use the skip credit checking feature and the aggregate requests feature?

-No, it does not.
-But we would like to point out that these features are for expert use.
-They are not safe.
-If the user is not careful, they may end up experiencing hangs, CUDA segfault, data corruption, etc. The control is now on the user, not with GDA-KI anymore.
-If the user complains, we want a way to trace whether these two features may be used.
-This `useExpertControl` flag is a contract with users who want to use unsafe features.
-In the implementation, the backend prints out that an unsafe feature may be used.
-We also perform assertion in the GPU code only if the user builds with the debug flag.

 <!-- ### System KPIs & Metrics -->
 <!-- ### Data Architecture -->